esl/MongooseIM/doc/modules/mod_muc.md

 The improvement works as follows:
 1. All room processes are traversed at a chosen `hibernated_room_check_interval`.
 1. If a `hibernated_room_timeout` is exceeded, a "stop" signal is sent to a unused room.
-1. The room's process is stopped only if there is no online users or if the only one is its owner.
+1. The room's process is stopped only if there are no online users or if the only one is its owner.
 If the owner is online, a presence of a type unavailable is sent to it indicating that the room's process is being terminated.

 The room's process can be recreated on demand, for example when a presence sent to it, or the owner wants to add more users to the room.